The Stockholm Syndrome (The Big Bang Theory): Production

 Steve Holland said that the writers were aware of fan expectations about the finale, but aimed to write what "felt right" to them—in particular, the idea that there was a "big emotional climax" after which the characters would "get up and go to work together", with their lives continuing as normal.

 Guest star Sarah Michelle Gellar came to fame as the eponymous Buffy in Buffy the Vampire Slayer.
 The program has been referenced by The Big Bang Theory previously, and writers Steve Molaro and Holland were fans.
-When the writers realized that Raj would not be sat next to anybody on the plane, Chuck Lorre suggested it would be a good opportunity for a celebrity guest star.
+When the writers realized that Raj would not be seated next to anybody on the plane, Chuck Lorre suggested it would be a good opportunity for a celebrity guest star.
+Before Gellar was cast, Sandra Bullock was offered the role, but politely declined due to scheduling conflicts.

-The characters' clothing evokes the pilot, while Leonard and Sheldon take 139 hours 30 minutes to rebuild the DNA molecule, which is the total length of time of The Big Bang Theory (with each episode at 30 minutes length, including adverts).
+The characters' clothing evokes the pilot, while Leonard and Sheldon take 139 hours 30 minutes to rebuild the DNA molecule, which is the total length of time of The Big Bang Theory (with each episode running 30 minutes with commercials).